PhenomDevel/PhenomRaidTools/README.md

 You can configure a lot of different things for a rotation

  - Trigger condition on which the counter for the rotation should increment e.g. spell cast of encounter
+ - Start condition on which the rotation should start counting
+ - Stop condition on which the rotation should stop counting
+   - You can define a stop condition without start condition if you want it to trigger from the encounter start but want to define a condition when it should stop counting
  - Should the rotation restart - so if all your rotation entries are successfully processed the rotation will start over again e.g. kick rotation
  - Ignore after activation - you can ignore the trigger condition for a set amount of time so the trigger won't activate e.g. if there are a lot of the same events happening at the given time and you only care about it once every 30 seconds
  - Ignore duration - sets the duration for how long the trigger condition should be ignored